-The battery linked above certainly outperforms the original by many amp hours.
-If said link suggests the battery to be sold out, here are some other options (note the “472540” identifier).
-Still, a bit of work is required prior to making the swap as the connectors aren’t included.
+The batteries linked above certainly outperform the original by many amp hours.
+If said links suggests the battery to be sold out, here are some other options (note the “472540” identifier).
+Still, a bit of work is required prior to making the swap as the connectors might not be included.

 In the end, it’s all about specs and dimensions.
 The SMH5’s circuitry demands a 3.7 volt lipo-polymer ion battery with dimensions of 40x25x5 millimeters.
 If all else fails, there’s always that “mayday” phone call to your local hobby shop.